scala-phase/scalathon/2012/outline.md

 who want to learn more about the tools, techniques, and best practices for Scala open source projects.

-"Anatomy of a Scala Project will feature various Scala open source developers "who will discuss Scala open source project best practices.
-These will include "topics like:
+The open source "mentors" for "Anatomy of a Scala Project" will be Josh Suereth, Nathan Hamblen,  Doug Tangren, Erik Osheim, Brian Clapper, and Yuvi Masory.
+Each of the mentors has built and maintains various open source Scala projects; several also maintain SBT plugins.

+The discussion will include topics like:

 * Setup: _giter8_, _git_, and other setup aids
 * Building: getting started with _sbt_, using _Maven_ (shudder), etc.